Jollywatt/typst-fletcher/README.template.md

 - [ ] Support loops connecting a node to itself
 - [x] More ergonomic syntax to avoid repeating coordinates?
 - [x] Poly-edges with multiple segments
-- [ ] Add way to adjust edge connection points while still having them snap to node edges
+- [x] Add way to adjust edge connection points while still having them snap to node edges
 - [ ] Zig-zags and waves

 ## Change log

+### 0.4.2

+- Improve edge-to-node snapping.
+Edges can terminate anywhere near a node (not just at its center) and will automatically snap to the node outline.
+- Fixed node `inset` being half the amount specified.
+If upgrading from previous version, you will need to divide node `inset` values by two to preserve diagram layout.

 ### 0.4.1